40 Medium Dog Breeds to Fit Any Family

 Dalmatian

-There’s no mistaking the spotted coat of the Dalmatian, and the popularity of the Disney movies featuring this black and white dog breed really catapulted them into the spotlight.
-This beautiful breed is loyal and loving with their family.
 Messina says they were bred to run alongside coaches and carriages and guard them.
-That means they have bags of athletic energy and can be suspicious of strangers, although early socialization can temper their wary watchdog ways.
+That means they have stores of athletic energy and can be suspicious of strangers, although early socialization can temper their wary watchdog ways.
 It also means they make great running buddies.
-From a health perspective, Messina points out they are also susceptible to inheritable deafness and kidney stones.
+From a health perspective, Messina points out that they are susceptible to hereditary deafness and kidney stones.

 Breed overview